Codesai/website/_i18n/es/_posts/2024-03-07-using-smells-to-go-oo.md

 A possible option that could have been considered was to continue insisting on the idea of a builder and return different types depending on the moment in which `createOrder` was being called.
-Those types would have represented either a valid order, or and invalid order due to different reasons (not selected drink or not enough money).
+Those types would have represented either a valid order, or an invalid order due to different reasons (not selected drink or not enough money).
 There are different ways to implement this option, but all of them except using some kind of polymorphism on the returning type would complicate the client of `OrderProcessing`, `CoffeeMachine`, with checks on the returned type that would result in a [Special Case code smell](https://luzkan.github.io/smells/special-case) and thus a violation of the [Liskov Substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).